Configure eNegotiate

 Gatekeeper eSign

-The final step of the contract negotiation process is to gather signatures from all required parties.
-This can be done as part of the workflow using Gatekeeper's native eSign solution.
+The final step is to gather signatures from all required parties.
+Gatekeeper's native eSign solution enables this directly within the workflow.

 There are two methods for configuring Gatekeeper eSign actions on a workflow phase:

-- The Enable eSign action allows users to initiate eSign by sending a contract document to internal/external signatories.
+- Enable eSign: allows users to initiate eSign by sending a contract document to internal/external signatories.

 - Select the Inline Only eSign checkbox to require signature boxes to be placed on the document itself before the signature request can be sent.